KenKundert/quantiphy/doc/user.rst

 ------------------

-It is possible to put a collection of quantities in a text string and then use the :meth:`quantiphy.Quantity.extract()` method to parse the quantities and return them in a dictionary.
+It is possible to put a collection of quantities in a text string and then use the :meth:`Quantity.extract()` method to parse the quantities and return them in a dictionary.
 For example:

 .. code-block:: python